tytydraco/yessleep/out/I_had_a_neardeath_experience_when_I_was_fifteen_I_know_the_truth_about_the_afterlife_Its_more_terrifying_than_you_can_imagine_PART_NINE.md

 "Clark!"
 Aaron screamed, and knelt by his side.

 *"Oh God, my head, it hurts so fucking baaaaad!*" Clark wailed, his eyes squeezed shut in agony, his teeth bared.
-As I watch, all the color, the vitality, the life, seemed to faded from his skin, living it waxy and pale.
+As I watched, all the color, the vitality, the life, seemed to faded from his skin, living it waxy and pale.

 *"What is it, what's wrong?"* Aaron screamed at him.